cnharrison/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+so the user doesn't have to send their credentials with every request

 1. What does bcrypt do to help us store passwords in a secure manner.

+it hashes the password so we never have to store the user's actual passowrd, just a hash of it

 1. What does bcrypt do to slow down attackers?

+builds salts into its hashes to slow down rainbow table attacks

 1. What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Project Set Up